benaitcheson/T2A2_Marketplace_App/README.md

 ### **Target Audience**

-The target audience for this application is people aged below 35 or someone with assets under $100,000.
+The target audience for this application are people aged below 35 or someone with assets under $100,000.
 Anyone who has been to a financial planner and has been turned away or anyone who is wanting to compare the price of advice side by side.
 People who are comfortable to put their details into the application knowing the security will keep their information safe.

 ### **User Stories**